Scientist Visa Sponsorship Jobs in New Jersey

 Which companies sponsor visas for scientists in New Jersey?

 New Jersey's pharmaceutical corridor is home to some of the most active scientist visa sponsors in the country.
-Johnson & Johnson (New Brunswick), Merck (Kenilworth), Bristol Myers Squibb (Princeton), and Pfizer (Parsippany) regularly file H-1B petitions for research scientists, analytical chemists, and clinical scientists.
+Johnson & Johnson (New Brunswick), Merck (Kenilworth), Bristol Myers Squibb (Princeton), and Pfizer (Parsippany) regularly file H-1B visa petitions for research scientists, analytical chemists, and clinical scientists.
 Contract research organizations like Covance and ICON also sponsor scientists, particularly for roles in clinical and regulatory affairs.

 Which visa types are most common for scientist roles in New Jersey?

 The H-1B visa is the most common pathway for scientists in New Jersey, covering roles in chemistry, biology, pharmaceutical sciences, and related fields that qualify as specialty occupations.
 Scientists with exceptional research records may also qualify for the O-1A visa.
-Those with U.S. research institution offers may be eligible for J-1 exchange visitor status, though J-1 carries a two-year home residency requirement for some participants.
+Those with U.S. research institution offers may be eligible for J-1 visa exchange visitor status, though J-1 carries a two-year home residency requirement for some participants.

 Which cities in New Jersey have the most scientist sponsorship jobs?